octo-technology-downunder/git-command-line-lab/README.md

 git commit -m 'commit for testing a reset'
 ```

 Check that the commit has been added with `git log`.
-Now reset your branch back to master using git reset.
+Now reset your branch back to master using `git reset`.

 To hard reset and get the code from master: